angebagui/equilibre-orm/README.md

 Equilibre
 =========

 Connect to your database reactively with Equilibre in Android.
-Write my same code with my Ormlite every thime is not possible, so i decided to develop that library.
-And just create my differents pojo classes that extends to one class with reactive method.
-I have meet Parse Android SDK and Retrofit after, so i imagine a combination of HTTP client, ORM and Reactive Programming for one library.
+Write my same code with my Ormlite every time is not possible, so i decided to develop that library.
+And just create my differents POJO classes that extends to one class with reactive methods.
+I have meet Parse Android SDK and Retrofit after, so i have imagined a combination of HTTP client, ORM and Reactive Programming in one library.

 Before